PaulMarechal/catacombesFinal/readme.md

     - right click pressed : moving the camera
     - mouse wheel : Zoom in and zoom out

+- AR on mobile :
+    - Zoom : Touch with two fingers
+    - Rotate with two fingers

 - Locomotion in VR :
     - Touch the controllers thumbsticks and point whre you want to go ( you can change the camera direction too, just turn the thumbstick in the direction you want)